-The first step of the SPF is conducting a needs assessment.
+The first step of the Strategic Prevention Framework (SPF) is conducting a needs assessment.
 This step assists in developing a community profile of needs, resources and readiness to address the problems and gaps in service delivery.
-As with the other four steps of the SPF framework, this step is crucial to determining the extent of substance use, abuse, and dependence as well as associated risk, and protective factors in a community population.
+This SPF step is crucial to determining the extent of substance use, abuse, and dependence as well as associated risk, and protective factors in a community population.
 The data gathered during this step supports community leaders in focusing prevention efforts.
-In Greenville, Coalition members gathered data for the assessment from archives at various partner agency and community attitudinal surveys conducted prior to developing a strategic plan to implement the overall program.
+In Greenville, Coalition members gathered data for the assessment from archives at various partner agencies and conducted community attitudinal surveys prior to developing a strategic plan to implement the overall program.

-The chart shown below reveals data collected by Coalition partners from 2005 to 2011.
+TABLE 1 reveals data collected by Coalition partners from 2005 to 2011.
 Key survey data was available from the 2005 and 2010 Greenville-specific Drug Free Communities (DFC), 2011 YRBS Survey, and 2009 Furman University Survey.
 These data points assisted greatly in the Assessment data collection.